Enter your zip code to instantly compare electricity providers in Pennsylvania and switch online in minutes

 Enter your zip code to instantly compare Pennsylvania electricity rates and energy plans.

-Understanding Your Options: In Pennsylvania, your local utility company is still responsible for delivering electricity to your home or business and maintaining the power lines.
-However, you can shop around for the actual electricity supply from various energy suppliers.
+In Pennsylvania, your local utility company is still responsible for delivering electricity to your home or business and maintaining the power lines.
+However, you can shop around for the actual electricity supply from various energy suppliers based on your budget and energy consumption.
 These suppliers compete for your business, offering different rates, contract terms, and even options like green energy.

-Why Choose?
 Choosing a supplier can lead to significant savings on your electric bill, especially if you find a plan that better suits your usage habits.
 Plus, you can opt for renewable energy plans, which is a win for the environment.
-Our average customer saves 20% on their energy costs.
+Our average customer saves 20% on their energy costs compared to PA electric rates.

 Comparing electricity rates in Pennsylvania might seem complicated, but it’s easier than you think.
 Here's a simple step-by-step guide to help you navigate the process:

-With just a few clicks, you can confidently compare PA electricity rates and choose the plan that best meets your needs, potentially saving you a significant amount on your energy bills.
+With just a few clicks, you can confidently compare Pennsylvania electricity rates and choose the plan that best meets your needs, potentially saving you a significant amount on your energy bill.

 For businesses of all sizes – from small businesses to enterprise-level, the deregulated market has enabled competition.
 Today, every business has the ability to compare energy plans from top energy suppliers and shop for the best rate available.

-In most cases, businesses will be able to effectively manage and/or reduce their monthly electricity costs by switching energy plans and providers every year.
+In most cases, businesses will be able to effectively manage and/or reduce their monthly electricity costs by switching energy plans and electricity suppliers every year for competitive rates.

 In 2021, the average electric bill in Pennsylvania included a rate of 8.96 cents per kilowatt-hour (¢/kWh) for commercial customers — a rate 22% lower than the national average — and the national average of 13.89 ¢/kWh for residential customers.